-What Is Kinesiology?
+What is Kinesiology?

 Kinesiology means ‘the study of movement’.
-The term is also used by complementary and alternative medicine practitioners to describe a form of therapy that uses muscle monitoring (biofeedback) to look at what may be causing ‘imbalances’ in the body and attempts to relieve these imbalances.The kinesiology approach examines ‘unresolved stress reactions’ in a person and provides techniques intended to assist the body’s natural healing process.
+The term is also used by complementary and alternative medicine practitioners to describe a form of therapy that uses muscle monitoring (biofeedback) to look at what may be causing ‘imbalances’ in the body and attempts to relieve these imbalances.
+This approach examines ‘unresolved stress reactions’ in a person and provides techniques intended to assist the body’s natural healing process.

 How Kinesiology Developed